Much as I would like this to be a media megacorp of randomness, renaissance chambara is written by just one person me: Ged Carroll.

-rc started off as an experiment to find out about the capabilities of blogging by trying, originally it was postings on the AlwaysOn Network, a Blogspot blog and a now dead blog that was hosted on Yahoo!
+renaissance chambara started off as an experiment to find out about the capabilities of blogging by trying, originally it was postings on the AlwaysOn Network, which at the time was an innovation-orientated analogue of Medium.
+I then moved it to a Blogspot blog; though none of the posts on the AlwaysOn Network survived.
+Who said publishing on the internet is forever.
+It then moved a now dead blog that was hosted on Yahoo!
 Small Business Hosting with my own URL.
-Relatively early on I roped in a couple of journalist friends who contributed a couple of items, but despite pretending otherwise its just the effort of one person.
+Relatively early on I roped in a couple of journalist friends who contributed a couple of items.

 Every day, to earn my daily bread I go to the market where lies are bought.
 Hopefully, I take up my place among the sellers. – Bertolt Brecht

-Prior to falling into this game I worked in a number of roles, from McDonald’s prep rooms building racks of frozen chips for frying, to heading a shift team in an oil refinery and a brief spell in marketing for financial institutions.
+Prior to falling into marketing I worked in a number of roles, from McDonald’s prep rooms building racks of frozen chips for frying, to heading a shift team in an oil refinery and a brief spell in marketing for financial institutions.